BrunoVandekerkhove/q2a-community-posts/README.md

 1. Download and extract the files to a subfolder inside the `qa-plugins` folder of your Q2A installation.

-2. Go to Admin > Plugins to set up and modify the plugin.
+2. Go to Admin > Plugins and enable the plugin.

 Version history
 -------------------------------------------------